nuvla/documentation/docs/nuvlaedge/configuration.md

 ========

 When installing the NuvlaEdge, there are a number of environment variables which can be set in order to customise the NuvlaEdge software.
 Once installed, the NE's configuration can only be changed through an update on full re-installation of the NE.
-This can be done locally, or via Nuvla (by re-installing and calling docker-compose up again).
+This can be done locally, or via Nuvla (by re-installing and calling docker compose up again).

 # Environment Variables